Estimate reading time: 2 min

 Due to the potential for losses, the Financial Conduct Authority (FCA) considers this investment to be high risk.

 - You could lose all the money you invest

-- If the business or businesses the Fund invests in fail(s), you are likely to lose 100% of the money you invested (ignoring the application of any tax reliefs).
+- If the business you invest in fails, you are likely to lose 100% of the money you invested (ignoring the application of any tax reliefs).
 Most start-up businesses fail.

 - Protection from the Financial Ombudsman Service (FOS) does not cover poor investment performance.
 If you have a complaint against an FCA regulated firm, FOS may be able to consider it.
-Learn more about FOS protection here. [https://www.financialombudsman.org.uk/consumers]
+Learn more about FOS protection here: For consumers (financial-ombudsman.org.uk)

-- Even if the businesses the Fund invests in are successful, it may take several years to get your money back.
+- Even if the business you invest in is successful, it may take several years to get your money back.
 You are unlikely to be able to sell your investment early.